🌐 Cliquez ici pour la version française

 - Fewer formalities and paperwork compared to corporations

 If your business ambitions involve raising significant capital or having numerous shareholders, a C Corporation might be your best bet.
-It’s like the fortress of business structures – robust and impressive, but with its own set of complexities.

 - Attracts investors more easily (through stock sales)